kyokin78/rl-flappybird/README.md

 ## Background

-Thanks [Cihan Ceyhan](https://github.com/chncyhn/flappybird-qlearning-bot) for providing a good sample to start with.
+Thanks [Cihan Ceyhan](https://github.com/chncyhn/flappybird-qlearning-bot) for providing a good example to start with.
 And much appreciated of [Sarvagya Vaish](https://github.com/SarvagyaVaish) explaining the theory in details [here](https://sarvagyavaish.github.io/FlappyBirdRL/).

 In [Cihan Ceyhan](https://github.com/chncyhn/flappybird-qlearning-bot)'s code, the trained agent can reach over 5000 scores as following: